di3goleite/origin-assignment/README.md

 ## Project Structure

 This repository contains two projects.
-Both of the are covering specific parts of this applications.:
+Both of the are covering specific parts of this applications:

 * [Frontend](/frontend)
 * [Backend](/backend)

-All the necessary instructions, describing how to run, build and test each project are available inside of each on of theses folders.
+All the necessary instructions, describing how to run, build and test each project are available inside of each one of theses folders.